KCL-BMEIS/OOP/week1B.md

 --

 .explain-bottom[
-Have a go at modifying the code to do this.
+Exercise: modify your code to do this.
 ]

 ---